AstroCGHA/ERA5-Reanalysis/README.md

 Major Tweak(s):
 1. Changes to the notebook involving Mean Precipitation.
 New custom cmaps at various rates.
-2. Adjusted gaussian smoothing to most of the NCEP FNL notebooks.
+2. Adjusted gaussian smoothing to most of the ERA5 Re notebooks.

 Minor Tweak(s):
 1. Subtle changes to plot titles involving symbols instead of proxy abbreviations.